Naypyidaw Safety Guide

 Health, security, and travel safety information

-Naypyidaw is generally safe for travelers with low crime rates, but requires awareness of Myanmar's political situation and preparation for limited tourist infrastructure.
+Naypyidaw is generally quiet and orderly but requires awareness of political sensitivities and limited infrastructure.

 Emergency Numbers